-Nigeria remains the most popular country in Africa today with an "estimated" population of about 178 million people (followed by Ethiopia the second most populous country in Africa with about 92 million people).
+Nigeria remains the most populous country in Africa today with an "estimated" population of about 178 million people (Ethiopia the second most populous country in Africa today has a total population of about 96 million people.
+Followed by Egypt with about 85 million people).
 Nigeria's population growth rate hovers around 2.6%.
-Nigeria comprises of 36 different states with Abuja (Abuja has a total land area of about 713 squared kilometers and a population of about 2 million people) being the federal capital of Nigeria.
+Nigeria comprises of 36 different states with Abuja (Abuja has a total land area of about 713sq.km and a population of about 2 million people) being the federal capital.

-More than 50% of the total population of Nigeria live in urban areas in major towns and cities such as Lagos (the most populous city in Africa today).
+More than 50% of the total population of Nigeria live in urban areas in major cities and towns such as Lagos (the most populous city in Africa today).
 Lagos City which used to be the capital of Nigeria from 1914 to 1991 remains the heart and soul of Nigeria with a population of about 11 million people.
 Kano (another major city in Nigeria today with a population of about 3.5 million people), Ibadan ( a major city with a population of about 3 million people), Kaduna (with a population of about 2 million people), etc. remain some of the major cities and towns in Nigeria today.
 Nigeria comprises of about 250 different ethnic groups with Igbo, Yoruba, Hausa and Fulani being the most dominant ethnic groups both socially and politically.
 The Yorubas make up about 21% of the total population.
 The Igbos make up about 18% of the total population.
 The Hausa and Fulanis together make up about 29% of the total population.
-Other influential groups living in Nigeria today include the Ijaws who make up about 10% of the total population, the Kanuris (make up about 4% of the total population), the Ibibios (make up about 3.5% of the total population), and the Tivs (make up about 2.5% of the population).
+Other "influential" groups living in Nigeria today include the Ijaws who make up about 10% of the total population, the Kanuris (make up about 4% of the total population), the Ibibios (make up about 3.5% of the total population), and the Tivs (make up about 2.5% of the population).
 Islam remains the most dominant religion in Nigeria today with about 50% of the population being Muslims.
 Christians make up about 40% of the total population with indigenous believers forming the remaining 10%.

-There are more than 550 different languages spoken in Nigeria today (Please note: according to history, Nigeria had about 1500 different ethnic languages most of which are dead due mostly to outside influence) with English being the official language and Pigdin (broken English) being the street language.
+There are more than 550 different languages spoken in Nigeria today (Please note: according to history, Nigeria had about 1500 different ethnic languages most of which are dead due mostly to outside influence) with English being the official language and "Pigdin" (broken English) being the street language.

 Nigeria has a literacy rate of about 61.3% for the total population with the female literacy rate hovering around 50.4%.
-In other words, just about 50.4% of the total population of females above the age 15 living in Nigeria today can read and write which is very bad compared to most other African countries today.
-Although just about 60% of the total population above age 15 can read and write English Language, almost the entire population do speak and understand pidgin (broken English) which helps a lot in communication especially on the streets.
+In other words, just about 50.4% of the total population of females above age 15 can read and write.
+Although this literacy rate is far better than in countries like Burkina Faso, this literacy rates falls far below expectation compared to countries like Botswana, Zimbabwe and even Kenya.
+Although just about 60% of the total population above age 15 can read and write in English Language, almost the entire population do speak and understand the "pidgin" language (broken English) which helps a lot in communication especially on the streets.

 Most African countries especially the English speaking countries like Ghana also do speak and understand pidgin which helps a lot in communication between these countries.